funsojoba/pressOne/README.md

 ___

 Please run the following codes
+* `python3 -m venv venv && source venv/bin/activate` to create a virtual environment and activate it (Note: This activation script is for Mac only)
+* `pip install -r requirments.txt`
 * `touch .env` to create an env file and populate it with a value for `DJANGO_SECRET`
 * `python manage.py runserver` to start the development server
 * `python manage.py test` to run the unit tests